liu-cool-cmd/campus-commute-assistant/README.md

 current TransLoc stop order is included; un-timed intermediate stops are interpolated between Duke's published checkpoints and displayed as approximate/low-confidence times.
 Evening departures are stored explicitly because the official table has an irregular first gap, but only its published timed stops are exposed because the current TransLoc night stop order conflicts with that table.
-The supplement covers weekdays from
-2026-08-10 through 2027-05-09 and must be reviewed when Duke publishes the next schedule.
+This LLCCW supplement covers weekdays from 2026-08-10 through 2027-05-09 and must be reviewed when Duke publishes the next schedule; the published Fall 2026 tables that drive the other routes are bounded to 2026-12-31 instead.
 It does not infer holiday or special-event exceptions absent from the route page.
 If TransLoc begins providing trips for a variant, its raw GTFS data automatically wins and the supplement is skipped.